-You can see that the guaranteed yield at maturity to be at 2.15% and the total illustrated yield at maturity to be at 4.10%.
+From that particular illustration, the plan’s guaranteed yield at maturity is at 2.15% and the total illustrated yield at maturity is at 4.10%.

-In case you don’t already know, all payouts from the annuity plan (or from any other investments made using SRS) go back into the SRS account.
-And from there, you’ll have to withdraw it out.
+In case you don’t already know, all payouts from the annuity plan (or from any other investment made using SRS funds) will go back into the SRS account.
+From there, you’ll have to withdraw it out.

-If you’ve read my other guide on what is SRS all about, you’ll know that investment returns from your SRS investments (including the endowment plan) are tax-free.
+If you’ve read my other guide on what is SRS all about, you’ll know that the returns from your SRS investments, including those from the endowment plan, are tax-free.

-I’ve explained this in detail in that guide, but to put it simply, you need not pay any taxes on withdrawals up to $40,000/year (assuming no other income and for the 10-year period).
+I’ve explained this in detail in that guide, but to put it simply, you need not pay any taxes on withdrawals of up to $40,000/year (assuming there’s no other income and you spread your withdrawals over a 10-year period).

-That’s why it’s much better to spread your withdrawals rather than withdrawing it one shot…
+That’s why, it’s much better to spread your withdrawals over time than to withdraw it all at once.

-The 7 Moving Parts of a SRS Annuity Plan
+The 7 Key Features of a SRS Annuity Plan

-These are several factors to consider in an annuity.
+These are several factors to consider if you want to purchase an annuity:

 1) Insurance Coverage

-Like mentioned earlier, insurance coverage should not be a priority as the priority should be on the returns you’ll receive.
+As mentioned earlier, insurance coverage should not be a priority.
+The priority goes to the returns you can receive.

-No matter what kind of health conditions you have – minor or major – it doesn’t matter.
+With negligible coverage, these policies are often guaranteed to be issued.
+No matter what kind of health conditions you have, minor or major, it doesn’t matter.